RubenGres/blog/src/posts/infinitecanvas.md

 ## How the canvas worked
 The client is written in React with a lot of custom javascript to handle the canvas elements The website worked on mobile and desktop and we always made sure to keep compatibility for all devices.

-Stretching out in all three directions
+### Stretching out in all three directions
-The leading idea behind the project was to have an infinite canvas that could stretch forever in all axes, including the z axis.
-This meant that we had to figure out a way to make an infinite zoom without degrading quality too much and keeping performances high.
+The leading idea behind the project was to have an infinite canvas that could stretch forever in all axes.
+X and Y axis are straightforward, even if not really infinite as we are limited by the maximum values of a float, but it's pretty big nonetheless.

-The first step was pretty simple, inspired by spatial loading in video games.
-We only loaded the images that were in view of the camera.
-This was an improvement, but since we could zoom in indefinitely, images could be very small on the user screens but still take a long time to load.
-The fix was simple, if an image wasn’t occupying a lot of space on screen, we replaced it with a coloured rectangle of the average image pixel value.
-Finally we just had to save images in different levels of details and load them according to their scale and the canvas was done!
+Z axis was a bit harder to implement, we had to figure out a way to make an infinite zoom without degrading quality too much and keeping performances high.

-Well to be honest, it was not really infinite as we were limited by the floating point precisions and their min and max values… But it was quite big nonetheless!
+The first step was pretty simple, inspired by spatial loading in video games, we only loaded the images that were in view of the camera.
+This is an improvement, but since we can zoom in indefinitely, images can be very small on the user screens but still take a long time to load.
+The fix was simple, if an image isn't occupying a lot of space on screen, we replaced it with a coloured rectangle of the average image pixel value.
+Finally we just had to save images in different levels of details and load them according to their scale and the canvas is done!

 ## Sharing the canvas with others
 The canvas was shared for all users, this meant that the first time you logged in, you could see all of the generations that were made by others and add your own ideas to the canvas.